 Teaches Life Skills: Students learn how to communicate effectively, resolve conflicts, and take responsibility for their actions—skills that will help them throughout their lives.

 Increases Accountability: Students understand the impact of their behavior and take active steps to repair any harm caused.
-Restorative practics often go hand-in-hand with traditonal school consequences.
+Restorative practices often go hand-in-hand with traditional school consequences.
 In fact, consequences are more effective with the added layer of restorative practices.

 Creates a Safer School: When students feel heard and respected, they are less likely to engage in harmful behavior, leading to fewer conflicts overall.